Nebraska v. One 1970 2-Door Sedan Rambler (Gremlin): Case

 The court ruled 4–2 in favor of the seizure.
 The judgment was read by Chief Justice White.
 It was concurred with by Justices Spencer, Boslaugh and Newton.
 Justice Smith abstained from issuing a ruling.
 Justice McCown dissented on the grounds that the court declined to rule that Fuentes v.
 Shevin, which the defendant cited, was controlling.
 McCown ruled that it was and accordingly the seizure would have been unlawful.
 Justice Clinton also dissented on the grounds that the court's interpretation of "transport" was too broad, meaning that someone who had a box of Kleenex in their glove compartment, would be "transporting" the Kleenex.

 The case has since been cited in other state supreme court opinions as precedent.
 It was also used by the Drug Enforcement Administration as grounds for asserting that Nebraska followed the federal rules for forfeiture of conveyances when they are discovered with illegal substances within them.

 The case is illustrative of bedrock legal practices in the United States.
 In deciding a forfeiture case rooted in a forfeiture prohibition, the Supreme Court stated the principle: "But whether the reason [for the forfeiture] be artificial or real, it is too firmly fixed in the punitive and remedial jurisprudence of this country to now be displaced."

-As one law review notes:When certain kinds of property are involved in the commission of a crime or as instrumentality of a crime, they may be subject to seizure and forfeiture to the government.
-Yet neither the fact of the crime nor the participation of the owner to the property may be critical to the forfeiture.
-The property may be beneficial in its own right, and its owner unaware of the illegal use, and the forfeiture will attach.